Hudson River Climate Resilience Case Studies

 Each Task Force met for approximately eight months and was guided by a planning team that included the Hudson River Estuary Program.

 Flood Adaptation Tools Used by the Task Force

 The Sea Level Rise Mapper helps communities see future areas of flooding and permanent inundation due to sea-level rise.
 To use this mapper, please see the "Sea Level Rise Mapper" link found on the right-hand column.

 Coastal Adaptation to Sea Level Rise (COAST)

-COAST is a sophisticated economic analysis tool that allows for visualizations of the costs of flood damage under different scenarios.
-DEC's Hudson River Estuary Program funds the use of the COAST tool.
+COAST is a sophisticated economic analysis tool that allows for visualizations of the costs of flood damage under different adaptation scenarios.
+DEC's Hudson River Estuary Program funded the use of the COAST tool.

 The Task Force's Final Report and Future Steps